plugyawn/gossip/docs/source/installation_guide.md

 ```
 This will install all the required dependencies listed in the `requirements.txt` file.

-4. Optionnally, you can create a virtual environment using the following command:
+4. Optionally, you can create a virtual environment using the following command:

 ```bash
 pipenv install -r requirements.txt